 This type of financing is available but it differs from regular home financing in several ways.
 Mobile home loans usually are more expensive than traditional modular home loans, and carry a higher interest rate.
 They also are for limited terms.
 Some mobile homes also can qualify for some mortgages but often are financed via government subsidies and are not usually handled by private lenders.
 Mobile home financing can be obtained for both single wide and double wide homes.
 Single wide homes often are financed by mobile home companies.
 Some double wide homes can qualify for conventional loans from either private lenders or from government funding.

 Loans for both types of housing may be obtained for up to a 20-year term.
 As mentioned earlier, these modular home loans are more expensive than regular home financing.
 However, keep in mind that mobile home loans may cost more even though the houses are less expensive than traditional homes.
 They also may have lower down payments.
 In some situations, the down payments on mobile homes can be less than 5%.
 Of course, these homes will carry higher interest rates because they are considered a higher risk by insurers.

 Also, mobile home owners have to pay for the land on which their home is situated.
 Homeowners usually may lease or buy a lot for their home.
 Manufactured houses also may be eligible for a mortgage for the land the home sits on.

 The Last Word

 There are government-backed mortgages available for borrowers who want to purchase a mobile home and manufactured homes.
+Bad credit mobile home loans are not easy to find, but you will see more opportunities with manufactured home loans for bad credit from several government endorsed agencies.
 You may have to do more shopping to find a good lender, and your interest rate will be higher.
 However, the price of the home is lower and this type of home purchase can make sense for many moderate income Americans.